CGLemon/Sayuri/README.md

 You may download the weights file and opening book from my [google drive](https://drive.google.com/drive/folders/1OiVcIwewcIh5nnmR8pBFKMSdkbBYNF2c?usp=sharing).
 The current weights size is 15 blocks and 192 filters.
 The opening book is human-like book, trained on profession games.
 Force Sayuri to play variable opening moves.
 It is just fun for playing.

-* The renorm prefix means that we apply batch renormalization, and the fixup means fixup initialization.
+* The renorm prefix means applying the batch renormalization, and the fixup means fixup initialization.

 ## Engine Arguments